7 Laundry Detergent Things to Know Before Going DIY

 - Secret’s out: whites aren’t actually white in the real world.

 Most whiteness in clothes is an illusion.
 So why do we see clothes white?
 Well, the answer is something we call “bluing.”
 Bluing has been around forever.
 To understand what it is: most white garments come from the store with a bluing chemical that eventually wears off.
 This bluing dye counteracts the yellow that tends to show on white clothes that have been worn for a while.
 If you want that good ol’ store-bought white, you need to blue your garments!

 If you really think it’s not getting clean try out these tips:

-- Always put your detergent in first (especially when dealing with laundry pods and powder laundry detergent) and less clothes in the washing machine so they tumble better.
+- Always put your detergent in first (especially when dealing with laundry pods and less clothes in the washing machine so they tumble better.